ch0ndawg/insight-coding-challenge/README.md

 The program is written in C++, *almost* conforming to the ISO C++14 standard.
 The only non-conformant part is that it uses the POSIX version of the time functions (this should be the usual `time.h` on UNIX systems), because the ISO standard versions of the time functions are still broken (at least on my system).

+* NOTE: A correction was approved past the submission deadline with permission--my compiler let an error in an unused function, as well as some template deductions, to sneak past.
+In order to facilitate using different compilers, I have changed the makefile, which requires the following environment variables: `CPP` should be set to the C++ compiler (e.g. `CPP=g++-6`), `CFLAGS` should be set to any important options to specify a standard (e.g. for GCC and clang, `CFLAGS="-std=C++14"`), and finally `OPTS` for other options.
+I usually specify options for optimization, e.g., `OPTS=-O2`).
+The command-line syntax is still pretty much based on GCC, so use that (at least verson 5) if possible.

 As for other dependencies, it uses Niels Lohmann's [JSON reader](https://github.com/nlohmann/json), but that is already included in the sources as a single header file, `json.hpp`.
 The treap source `treap.hpp` is also included.
 It is based on a structure I used for a [HackerRank exercise](https://www.hackerrank.com/challenges/array-and-simple-queries) involving balanced trees.

 In summary, simply make sure the proper POSIX time functions are available and that one has an ISO C++14 conformant compiler.

 ## Installation and Running Instructions
+First, as mentioned above, one must make sure the compiler environment variables are set: `CPP` should be set to the C++ compiler, `CFLAGS` should be set to any important options needed to specify a standard (e.g. for GCC and clang, `CFLAGS="-std=C++14"`), and finally `OPTS` for other options.
+I usually specify `-O2` for optimization).

 Running and testing the program conforms to usage notes for testing and running as described in the README for the Insight Coding Challenge; one should either do `./run.sh` at the root of the directory or use the provided script in the testing suite.
 Note that `run.sh` will compile source, and as such, the testing script `run_tests.sh` will also recompile before each test.
 That said, compilation takes about 2 seconds (but this is useful to know if anyone is going to be timing from the initial run from start to finish.).
 Four test cases have been included in the `insight_testsuite` directory.

 # Remarks on the Development